hasura/graphql-engine/docs/graphql/manual/migrations/reference/how-it-works.rst

 --------

 Let's first talk about metadata.
-Whenever you do certain actions on the console or via the API, Hasura will record it in the :doc:`metadata catalogue <../../how-it-works/metadata-schema>` which is a schema called ``hdb_catalog`` in your Postgres database.
+Whenever you do certain actions on the console or via the API, Hasura records it in the :doc:`metadata catalogue <../../how-it-works/metadata-schema>` which is a schema called ``hdb_catalog`` in your Postgres database.
 For example, if you track a table, a new entry is created in the ``hdb_catalog.hdb_table`` table in Postgres.
 Similarly, there are more tables in this schema to track relationships, event triggers,